thoughtbot/backbone-js-on-rails/book/models_and_collections/model_relationships.md

 ]
 ````

-NOTE: We will authenticate API requests with cookies, just like normal user
+Note that we will authenticate API requests with cookies, just like normal user
-logins, so the actual curl request would need to include a cookie from a logged-in user.
+logins, so the actual curl request would need to include a cookie from a
+logged-in user.

 Another way we could approach this is to embed the comment and attachment data in
 the JSON representation of an individual task, and deliver this data from the